 Use a baby monitor to enjoy your vacation

 The last thing I want to do on vacation is sit in a small dark room from 7 pm onwards.
 When we go on vacation we always bring our baby monitor with us.
 This is why we tend to prefer suites or villas that have a separate bedroom or even better a pool or lounge space close by.
+Read more in my post about why I love Airbnb for family travel for this reason.
 Occasionally we haven’t had room for our monitor or the concrete walls have interrupted the signal.
 In this case, we use the app iCloud baby monitor.
 It works on wifi so as long as you are connected to wifi you can keep an eye on your kids.

 Dealing with Jet Lag?

 Jet lag in toddlers is the worst!
 I have to admit we have been a bit reluctant to travel too far out of our time zone with kids at this point.
 The most we have done is a 4 hour time change.
 I was surprised at how quickly our kids adjusted simply by keeping them up a bit later on the first day.
-On the way home when our kids needed to start going to bed earlier we did use some melatonin for our toddler.
-Of course, we talked it over with our pediatrician first, and I would always recommend doing this too.
-We found it really helpful for getting him back on track!
+I’ve been told by my friends who are seasoned ‘timezone travelers’ that it takes about one day for every hour of the time change to adjust!
+Keep this in mind when you are considering the length of time you are planning to travel!

 Wishing sleepy dust for your next vacation!